CatalogueOfLife/coldp/README.md

 ## TaxonProperty
 *added in v1.1*

-A flexible, generic key value store that allows to assign arbitrary property values to a taxon.
+A flexible, generic way to assign arbitrary property values to a taxon.
+It can be used to share species profiles, traits, descriptions and any other dynamic information about a taxon.
 Every property value can optionally be referenced and ordered.

 #### taxonID
 The subject taxon the property is about.

+#### sourceID
+Optional identifier for the source this record came from as listed in the [metadata.yaml](metadata.yaml)

 #### property
 The required name of the property the value is assigned to.